 Red List Status

 Data Deficient (DD)

-According to the original description, this species closely resembles Rhacophorus monticola.
+According to the original description, this species closely resembles and is sympatric with Rhacophorus monticola.

 IUCN SSC Amphibian Specialist Group 2018.
 Rhacophorus edentulus.
 The IUCN Red List of Threatened Species 2018: e.T58991A97035954. http://dx.doi.org/10.2305/IUCN.UK.2018-2.RLTS.T58991A97035954.en .Downloaded on 23 January 2019